-tnsxcom in UPDATE, INTERACTIVE, LOAD and CHECK\UPD modes (option = i, l, S, u) may only be invoked by the system administrator (root authorization required).
+tnsxcom in UPDATE, INTERACTIVE, LOAD and CHECK_UPD modes (mode = -u, -i, -l, -S) may only be invoked by the system administrator (root authorization required).

 As soon as tnsxcom has processed the file file, the TNS compiler outputs the following values to stderr.